sql-machine-learning/playground/python/sqlflow_playground/playground_server_design.md

       --server_key=key_store/server/server.key \
       --server_crt=key_store/server/server.crt
 ```
-In above commands, we first installed the sqlflow playground package
+In the above commands, we first installed the sqlflow playground package
 which carries the main cluster operation logic.
 Then, we use the key
 tool to generate a server certification file (Of course, it's not necessary
-if you have your own certification files) which enable us to provide
+if you have your own certification files) which enables us to provide
 `https` service.
 Finally, we start the `REST API` service at port 50052.

-Our playground service use bi-directional validation.
-So, maintainer need
+Our playground service uses bi-directional validation.
+So, the maintainer
-to generate a certification file for trusted user.
+needs to generate a certification file for a trusted user.
 Use below command and
 send the generated `.crt` and `.key` file together with the `ca.crt` to
 the user.